Crowds21/sheffield_acs/pages/NLP_2022_Exam.md

 	  Describe the data required to train a language model and what a trained model is expected to return
 		- Language model is:
-		- The data: Train set, test set, validation set
+		- The data: Train set, test set, validation set.
+Text